-Temporary Custody — Temporary custody is the form of custody awarded after your first court hearing.
+Temporary Custody — Temporary custody is awarded after your first court hearing.
 In Johnston and Harnett counties, these hearings often happen just a few weeks after your custody complaint is filed.
 Temporary custody has a time limit and is not prejudicial to either parent.

 Permanent Custody — Permanent custody is awarded after the final trial on your custody complaint.
 The court will enter an order that remains in effect permanently unless the court enters a new order at some point.
 However, permanent custody can only be changed if one parent can demonstrate a substantial change in circumstances affecting the minor children.